Jasper-Y/Parallel-algorithms/final_report.md

   The computational expense is mainly about storage.
 We tried both iterative and recursive implementation.
 The large queue for iteration and the overhead for deep recursion would influence the performance.
 Though the two have similar performance after optimization, it still requires more memory operation than any in-place sorting.

-  The good thing is the obvious potential parallelism between subtasks.
+  The good thing is the obvious **potential parallelism between subtasks**.
 If the length of the list on the leaf is one, then there won't be any further task.
-If not, then the new target list of suffixes is unique among all the leaves and the tasks should be fully independent.
+If not, then the new target list of suffixes is unique among all the leaves and the tasks should be **fully independent**.
 Therefore, simple multi-tasks parallelism should work.
 In general cases, the sequential part is only the first RB tree construction and the propotion of parallelism should be fairly high.

 * **Construct with radix sorting**